core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 The peer can be in three possible states: IDLE, BUSY, and PENDING.

 Normally, the peer is in the IDLE state, i.e., in "equilibrium".
 The peer starts a KUDOS execution upon entering the BUSY state from a state different than BUSY.
-The peer succesfully completes a KUDOS execution by entering the IDLE state, at which point the peer has the OSCORE Security Context CTX\_NEW and has achieved key confirmation.
+The peer successfully completes a KUDOS execution by entering the IDLE state, at which point the peer has the OSCORE Security Context CTX\_NEW and has achieved key confirmation.

 The sending of a KUDOS message is per the KUDOS state machine and is based on the perception that the sender peer has about the state of the other peer.